doctrine/phpcr-odm/README.markdown

 * usable for basic tasks
 * not yet really performance optimized
-* pre alpha stage
+* alpha stage

 TODO
 ----

 * complete mapping for relations (parent, references), then remove the node mapping
 * ensure that no Jackalope specific classes are used (especially relevant for the tests)
-* add support for SQL/OQM
+* add support for SQL/QOM
 * write documentation
 * expand test suite